spawnmarvel/azure-automation-bicep-and-labs/az-automation-runbook-and-choices/README_runbook_linux_update.md

 2. Access Control (IAM).

-3. Ensure jeklmanagedidentity has at least Reader at the Subscription level, or Contributor at the Resource Group level.
+3. Ensure aspenmanagedidentity has at least Reader at the Subscription level, or Contributor at the Resource Group level.

 ![add reader](https://github.com/spawnmarvel/azure-automation-bicep-and-labs/blob/main/az-automation-runbook-and-choices/images/add_reader.png)